Interactive Visualisation Portal

-Welcome to the Interactive Visualization Portal (IVP) of the FANFAR project.
+Welcome to the Interactive Visualisation Portal (IVP) of the FANFAR project.
 This portal is an interactive operational platform for accessing flood forecasts and flood risk alerts in West Africa.
 The platform provides information on stream flows from the Niger HYPE model and the Worldwide HYPE model.
-To access the Interactive Visualization Portal, go to the FANFAR home page (http://fanfar.eu).
+To access the Interactive Visualisation Portal, go to the FANFAR home page (http://fanfar.eu).

 The web page is in English by default.
 However you may also choose French or Portuguese as your navigation language.

-Place your cursor over the Forecast visualization panel to reveal the Interactive Visualization Platform drop down menu, then click on it to display the interactive visualization map page.
+Place your cursor over the Forecast visualisation panel to reveal the Interactive Visualisation Platform drop down menu, then click on it to display the interactive visualisation map page.

-The general layout of the Interactive Visualization Portal is as follows:
+The general layout of the Interactive Visualisation Portal is as follows:

 A: An overlay cluster on the upper right corner displays the current map scale (1), the coordinates XY for a given point on the map (3),and display controls for zooming in or out of the map (2).

 B: The main menu on the upper left corner (4).